banyancomputer/dataprep-iac/pipeline-benchmark/README.md

 ./ec2_setup.sh
 ```

-Note, the instance configured right now with a r6g.8xlarge dedicated instance.
+Note, the instance configured right now with a r6g.8xlarge ~~dedicated~~ instance.
 You might need to contact your AWS administrator to get access to this instance type.
-See `terraform/main.tf` for more information or to configure a different instance type.
+See `terraform/main.tf` for more information or to configure a different instance type, and
+`terraform/service/ec2.tf` to turn on or off dedicated instances.

 ### Running the test pipeline
 ```bash